openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 Dates
 #####

--   :guilabel:`dayofyear`: The Julian calendar date (day of the year)
+-   :guilabel:`dayofyear`: The Julian calendar date (day of the year).
 -   :guilabel:`dayfromtarget`: The distance to the target date within the season in days.

 Scale
 """""

 You can set a custom scale for exportation by changing the value of the slider in meters (m).
-(Note: Requesting a smaller resolution than images' native resolution will not improve the quality of the output, just its size, so keep in mind that Sentinel data native resolution is 10 m and Landsat is 30 m.)
+(Note: Requesting a smaller resolution than images' native resolution will not improve the quality of the output – just its size; keep in mind that the native resolution of Sentinel data is 10 m, while Landsat is 30 m.)

 Destination
 """""""""""